 Cities, natural and social environments, organizations and humans generate digital footprints in the form of large real-time data.
-Going forward into the future, it will be the norm to capture, analyze and present this information in ways that solve complex problems and increase understanding of our environment.
-Human behavioral patterns, IoT, weather, nature, connected city infrastructures, biological, health and organizational operations are typical of systems generating data now and into the future.
-Organizations and individuals will rely on analysts capable of providing data science solutions to inform decisions about what to do next in order to be successful in the face of complexity and uncertainty.
-Students in UAT's Data Science degree will learn to integrate world data, sometimes with the benefit of artificial intelligence and statistical analysis, into analytics, dashboards and software applications.
-Data Science students will use tools such as Python, ELK and artificial intelligence with embedded systems, and IoT, cloud edge architecture and data lakes with statistical methods, to interact with data and visualize it in ways that create new understandings and value.
+Going forward, it will be the norm to capture, analyze and present this information in ways that solve complex problems and increase understanding of our environment.
+Organizations and individuals will rely on analysts capable of providing data science solutions to inform decisions.
+Students in UAT's Data Science degree will learn to integrate world data with statistical methods, using industry standard tools to create new understandings and value from big data.
 The Classification of Instructional Programs (CIP) code for Data Science is 30.7001.